-This center on College Avenue across from the Administration Building houses the Office of Multicultural Affairs and offers a place for all students, particularly students of color and international students, to meet, socialize and study in a comfortable, homelike environment.
+This center on College Avenue across from the Administration Building houses the Office of Multicultural Service and Campus Diversity and offers a place for all students, particularly students of color and international students, to meet, socialize and study in a comfortable, homelike environment.

-The lower level of the center includes a reception, lounge, kitchen and the office to the assistant director of multicultural affairs.
-The upper level contains the office of the director of multicultural affairs, the AAFRO House library, a growing collection of books, magazines, CDs and videos.
-The upper level houses an expanding computer lab, a conference room and a multipurpose office.
+The lower level of the center includes a reception, lounge, kitchen and the Multicultural Affairs Programmers office.
+The upper level contains the office of the director of multicultural services and campus diversity, the AAFRO House library, a growing collection of books, magazines, CDs and videos.
+The upper level also houses an expanding computer lab, a conference room and a multipurpose office.
 These materials are available for check out to the general College community.
 The house is overseen by the Office of Multicultural Affairs and is open during regular hours.